 Teaching ceramics at SIU-Carbondale in 1972.
-In 2016, I celebrate 50 years of working in ceramics.
+In 2016, celebrated 50 years of working in ceramics.

 Below: scenes from my three visits to Uzbekistan from 1991-1994 L-R Samarkand market in the shadow of Bebi Haneem Mosque, City snap of Khiva with an unfinished world's largest Minaret, and Marci with my Ceramics students at the Tashkent Institute of Art 1994 on my Fulbright..This photo was taken on the day we fired raku in a kiln I made for my classes.

 Of the 21 Agost potteries operating in 1985, only 4 remain active.
-I published an article on the three story kilns of Agost in Ceramics Monthly in 1989.
+I published an article on the three story kilns of Agost in Ceramics Monthly in 1989 and another in Revista Ceramica 1991 "Los Hornos Arabesque", P. 77 Issue 41 Revista Ceramica, Spain.
 One pottery fired 11,000 botijos in a month in one firing.

 My new studio in Red Lodge, Montana.
 Above is my slab roller and below is my wheel set up March 2017